Association of Far Western District Champions

-The idea of a past champions organization was the brainchild of Nick Papageorge, lead of The Occidentals, 1977 FWD Quartet Champions.
-The AFWDC was named by Dan Jordan, who officially founded the association in 1980.
-Co-founder is Nick Papageorge.
+The organization was conceived by Nick Papageorge, lead singer of The Occidentals, 1977 FWD Quartet Champions.
+The AFWDC was named by Dan Jordan, who officially founded the association in 1980 with Nick Papageorge.
 The first meeting took place in 1979 in Bakersfield.
-The first AFWDC "Late Show" was held in 1980 in Phoenix, AZ.
+The first AFWDC "Late Show" was held in 1980 in Phoenix, Arizona.
 The first Go For The Gold Show was held in 1982 in Los Angeles.
-The first Scorpionaires chorus performance took place in 1983 in Pasadena (chorus named by Lloyd Steinkamp and the chapter they represent "Blythe, CA" was named by Dan Jordan).
+The first Scorpionaires chorus performance took place in 1983 in Pasadena; this chorus was named by Lloyd Steinkamp and the Blythe, California, chapter it represents was named by Dan Jordan.
 The bylaws were drafted by Sam Aramian and Dan Jordan in 1979.
 The black membership badges were created by Dan Jordan and developed by the then society jeweler in 1979.
 The first and third president of the AFWDC was Dan Jordan (1979–1984 and 1986–1988) the second president was Don Gubbins (1984–1986).
 Nick Papageorge became the president in 1988 by vote in absentia due to the death of Dan Jordan's father-in-law.
 No past champs breakfast was held, and a majority in attendance took a vote.

 A complete photographic (private) collection was developed by Dan Jordan.

-With help of Jack Hines, Dan and Jack presented a proposal to the FWD board to start a $1.00 per district member fund for international bound competing quartets.
-This, along with funds raised at the Go For The Gold show would help aide the quartets.
-This started in 1983.
+Jordan, with help by Jack Hines, presented a proposal to the FWD board for a $1.00-per-district-member fund for international-bound competing quartets.
+The fund began in 1983 and augments the Go For The Gold Show proceeds to help with quartet expenses.